 Disk Management cannot start the Virtual Disk Service

-This usually appears when the remote computer is blocking the Virtual Disk Service (VDS) because of Firewall or the remote computer doesn’t support VDS at all.
+This usually appears when the remote computer is blocking the Virtual Disk Service (VDS) because of the Firewall or the remote computer doesn’t support VDS at all.
 VDS service allows one to remotely connect to another computer Disk Management tool, and then let the admin configure it.

 You can either configure Windows Defender Firewall to enable the Remote Volume Management Exception or remote login to that computer and then use Disk Management.